Graduate Certificate in Human Geography for AP®

 There is an option to continue coursework in Geographic Information Systems (GIS) to earn a Master of Science in GIS with a Specialization in Human Geography for Advanced Placement.

 Designed as the gateway course to the graduate certificate program, this course introduces the discipline of Human Geography to those new to teaching Advanced Placement Human Geography®.
 This course is also beneficial as a refresher course to those who have taught APHG® in the past.
 Pedagogical methodologies, as well as some geospatial technology, are introduced to educators who are teaching APHG® or will be teaching it in the future.
 The program content correlates directly with The College Board curriculum for AP Human Geography®.
 This course can be waived by the program director with evidence of previous teaching experience in high school human geography.

 This course introduces spatial concepts and thinking to those who are new to teaching AP Human Geography® and/or other disciplines.
 This course is also beneficial as a refresher course for geospatial concepts.
 Pedagogical methodologies, as well as technological tools in spatial concepts, are explored and implemented.

 Participants will use geographic and spatial concepts learned in APH 500 and APH 501 to further implement these principles into the classroom.
 Activities include hands-on geospatial technology applications (including GIS, remote sensing and story maps) that can be used in the AP Human Geography® classroom to enhance and/or supplement APHG® curriculum.

 This course builds upon the spatial concepts and technologies learned in APH 501 and APH 502 to further expand upon the topics which are traditionally more challenging in the AP Human Geography® curriculum (urban, economic, and population geography).
-Additional geospatial technological applications and tools are introduced to enhance and/or supplement APHG® curriculum for educators who are teaching APHG® or will be teaching it in the future.
+Additional geospatial technological applications, analysis and tools are introduced to enhance and/ or supplement APHG® curriculum for educators who are teaching APHG® or will be teaching it in the future.